-1. Complete the optional senior thesis.
+1. Complete the senior thesis.
 Students must meet all requirements of the senior thesis by the appropriate deadlines, and the thesis advisor(s) and Undergraduate Chair must thereafter approve the thesis for honors.
 See complete details on the senior thesis page.

 2. Achieve a 3.50+ GPA in all coursework applied to the Anthropology major.

 3. Opt-in to be considered for departmental honors by emailing the Undergraduate Coordinator no later than 30 days prior to your date of graduation.

 University of Pennsylvania Nondiscrimination Statement